Roadside Springs Sampling

 *Even if Parameters Tested were within Limits PLEASE USE CAUTION if deciding to drink from these sources

-Summit Spring: All Tested Parameters were within Limits
+Summit Spring: All Tested Parameters were within LimitsĀ

-Ore Mines Drill: 🔴 Trace amount of Lead Present, High Iron - DO NOT DRINK
+Ore Mines Drill:Ā All Tested Parameters were within Limits ***HOWEVER on 10/26/2025 Trace amount of Lead Present, High Iron USE CAUTIONĀ

 • Red Dog Road (consistently high E. Coli levels)